-- Carcinomas of the pancreas typically remain silent until their extension impinges on some other structure. - Pain. - Obstructive jaundice. - Weight loss, anorexia, and generalized malaise and weakness are manifestations of advanced disease
+- Carcinomas of the pancreas typically remain silent until their extension impinges on some other structure. - Pain. due to compression of a nerve - Obstructive jaundice. compression of biliary system - Weight loss, anorexia, and generalized malaise and weakness are manifestations of advanced disease